arlyon/arlyon/README.md

 ### Hello!

-My name is Alex, I am London-based, and currently making healthcare products cheaper and more accessible @ [MDisrupt](https://github.com/mdisrupt).
+My name is Alex, I am a London-based, open source enthusiast.
+In the past I have worked in build engineering, healthtech, and most recently consulting.
 In addition to that, I am also a member of the stripe expert community and hack on [arlyon/async-stripe](https://github.com/arlyon/async-stripe).
 If you're in London (or ATX) and want to chat about open source, programming, or healthcare, get in touch!

 <br/>
 <br/>